Danjb1/openlierox-classic/README.md

 If you see the error **cannot open include file 'afxres.h'**, you need to install the "MFC and ATL support" component:

  > Visual Studio Installer > Modify > Individual components > "SDKs, libraries and frameworks" section

+Building the project results in *Project/obj/Debug/Game.exe* (for a debug build) or *Project/obj/Release/LieroX.exe* (for a release build) being created.
+Copy this file to the *GameDir* and you should be able to run it!